-Based on this assessment, Alternative 1A would have an adverse effect on Alternate Route 66, Wilmington to Joliet.
+Based on this evaluation, Alternative 1A would have no adverse effect to Alternate Route 66, Wilmington to Joliet.

-Near and within the Alternate Route 66, Wilmington to Joliet right-of-way, Alternative 1B would include:
+Near Alternate Route 66, Alternative 1B would include:

-- A second track west of the existing track. - A 10-foot-wide maintenance access facility along the east side of the existing UPRR track in the UPRR right-of-way north of Hoff Road. - Culvert extensions or replacement. - An approximately 1,500-foot retaining wall to avoid impacting a gas line parallel to the tracks. - 390 feet of continuous guardrail located less than 3 feet from the Alternate Route 66 west edge of pavement. - 1,500 feet of continuous retaining wall, at a cut location with a maximum height of 7 feet, on the west side of the UPRR track.
-The retaining wall would be approximately 150 feet west of Alternate Route 66.
-A fill location also on the west side of the UPRR track and does not involve a retaining wall.
-There would be a ditch between the wall and tracks. - Small cut area for a ditch but no retaining wall would be required along the east side of the UPRR right-of-way. - Four grading permits would be required for grading of sections, constructing guardrail or retaining walls, or culvert work along or just within the NRHP boundary of Alternate Route 66.
-Of these, one grading permit would include construction of a gravel-surface and asphalt driveway leading from Alternate Route 66 near Hoff Road to the location of the proposed maintenance access facility. - No right-of-way or permanent or temporary easements would be required from Alternate Route 66 with this alternative.
+- A second track west of the existing track - A 10-foot-wide maintenance access facility (road) along the east side of the existing UPRR track in the UPRR right-of-way north of Hoff Road. - Culvert extensions or replacement. - 390 feet of continuous guardrail located less than 3 feet from the Alternate Route 66 west edge of pavement. - 1,500 feet of continuous retaining wall with a maximum height of 7 feet on the west side of the UPRR track.
+The retaining wall would be approximately 150 feet west of Alternate Route 66. - Four grading permits would be required for grading of sections, the construction of guardrail or retaining walls, or culvert work along or just within the NRHP boundary of Alternate Route 66.
+Of these, one grading permit would include construction of a gravel-

+- surface and asphalt driveway leading from Alternate Route 66 near Hoff Road to the location of the proposed maintenance access facility (road). - No right-of-way or permanent or temporary easements would be required from Alternate Route 66 with this alternative.

-The proposed Project improvements under Alternative 1B would not alter the roadway's existing alignment; therefore, Alternative 1B would not diminish Alternate Route 66's integrity of location.
+The proposed Project improvements under Alternative 1B would not alter the roadway's existing alignment; therefore, Alternative 1B would have no effect to Alternate Route 66's integrity of location.

-The Alternate Route 66 roadway does not retain integrity of materials and no proposed Project improvements would alter the roadway's materials.
-Alternative 1B would not diminish Alternate Route 66's integrity of materials.
+Alternate Route 66 does not retain integrity of materials and no proposed Project improvements would alter the roadway's materials.
+Alternative 1B would have no effect to Alternate Route 66's integrity of materials.

-Some of the proposed Project improvements would occur within the NRHP boundary of Alternate Route 66; however, the majority would occur outside of the boundary and would not alter the existing four-lane configuration of the adjacent roadway or its historically significant cross-section template.
-The proposed driveway leading to the maintenance access facility would constitute a change to Alternate Route 66, but would not diminish the design and workmanship of the roadway.
-A new guardrail would be installed along a single 390-foot portion of Alternate Route 66, but this safety improvement would not diminish integrity of design and workmanship because such features already exist along sections of the roadway.
-Additionally, the grading permits within the NRHP boundary for construction of these improvements would be temporary and would not permanently alter the roadway or adversely affect its contributing features.
-In addition, no work is planned for the two concrete box culverts located within the APE that are contributing features to Alternate Route 66.
-Therefore, Alternative 1B would not diminish Alternate Route 66's integrity of design and workmanship.
+Some of the proposed Project improvements would occur within the NRHP boundary of Alternate Route 66; however, the majority occur outside of the boundary and would not alter the existing two-lane and four-lane configurations of the roadway or its historically significant cross-section template.
+The proposed driveway leading to the maintenance access facility (road) would constitute a change to Alternate Route 66, but would not adversely affect the significant characteristics or contributing features of the roadway.
+The grading permits within the NRHP boundary for construction of these improvements would also be temporary and would not permanently alter the roadway or adversely affect its contributing features.
+Therefore, Alternative 1B would have no adverse effect to Alternate Route 66's integrity of design and workmanship.